skynetapp/Lytepole-Accounts/View Account.md

 - Function **createAccountListDataObjectArr** will be redirected to account action page which will create a data object array for data.
 - The parameters will be id, mobile, name, experience, location, email, createdby etc.
+- Using above input(Parameters) it sets the values for list data object.

 #### Step 4.2

-- From account action page it will redirect to account data page.

-#### Step 4.3

-- From account action page, Function **createAccountListDataObject** will be redirected to AccountData.php which will get the values from input array and sets the values for list data object.
-- Result returns the account object data array to account action page.

-#### Step 4.4

 - The action page returns the result to controller page.
 - **Result** - AccountId, CreatedById, Account Name, Mobile, Account Email, start date, created by name, location, company, experience, referral perc, recruiter, image id, linkedin, github.